emadak47/Battleship/README.md

                                                  4 Battleship 6 3 R

 -> The two ship will overlap over the (6,5) square.
 The program will show an error message and terminate.

+* An example inputfile1 & inputfile2 are provided in the repository for your reference.

 # Function Description:
 * Streamin.cpp: